emberjs/website/source/blog/2015-02-07-ember-1-10-0-released.md

 {{/each}}
 ```

-Preserving template scope context results in easier to read templates, and passing
+Preserving template context results in easier to read templates, and passing
 variables into child scopes allows for new patterns of component composition.

 Block params are passed from a template via the `yield` helper.
 For example, this